Lluisbo123/Copia-ur_rtde/README.md

 When the simulator is running initialize the robot by first clicking the **'ON'** button, and next clicking the **'START'** button.
 You can now run the examples.

 ### Contact ###
-If you have any questions or suggestions to the interface, feel free to contact <anpl@mmmi.sdu.dk>
+If you have any questions or suggestions to the interface, feel free to contact Anders Prier Lindvig <anpl@mmmi.sdu.dk> or create an issue [here](https://gitlab.com/caro-sdu/ur_rtde/issues).